 - You can calculate your average tax rate, but it will be taxed at your marginal tax rate when you make more income.”

-Hopefully, that shed light on Canada’s tax system and helped you understand how much to pay in income taxes and the Canadian income tax rates.
+Hopefully, that sheds light on Canada’s tax system and helps you understand how much to pay in income taxes and the Canadian income tax rates.
 If you need help filing your tax returns, please don’t hesitate to reach out.

-Anna Grigoryan is a public accountant who provides accounting, bookkeeping and tax services to Small Business owners and individuals.
+Anna Grigoryan is a professional corporate accountant who provides accounting, bookkeeping and tax services to Small Business owners and individuals.
 She has more than ten years of professional experience in public accounting and a bachelor’s degree in Business Accounting.
-Anna is the founder and CEO of Taxory, an accounting firm located in Ontario, Canada.
+Anna is the CEO of Taxory, an accounting firm in Toronto area.